tmaiaroto/feather/README.md

 Feather aims to be lightweight and beautiful.
 It isn't overly opinionated and so it doesn't come with quite as many components, but there's still enough to be a solid foundation for any project.

+How small?
+Well, it's not done yet so it'll get larger.
+However, for now the CSS is about 47kb minified.
+Compare that with Kube's (the primary framework Feather draws from) 60kb.

+Again, I expect this to go up, but I'm always keeping my on the overall file size and the goal is to keep everything down.
+I highly doubt it will ever reach 100kb.
+For reference, Twitter Bootstrap 3 is 121kb minified.
+We are less than half in size and I'd love to keep it that way.

+The JavaScript is nowhere near complete yet, so who knows...But Feather does not rely on jQuery.

 ## Design Process

 The other motivation for this little project is to have a better design process.
 Wireframes and more comprehensive layouts